Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

 \section{System Design and Data Collection}

 In this section, we start by introducing the structure and data acquisition process of the brain-eye-computer based object detection system.
-Then, we verify the effectiveness of the employed RPN network.
-The designed ESSVP paradigm and its experimental environment are illustrated in detail.
+Then, we introduce the designed ESSVP paradigm and its experimental environment in detail.
 Lastly, we present the preprocessing process and the details of the ESSVP dataset.